-The Muschenheim Fellowship offers design instructors early in their career the opportunity to develop a body of work in the context of teaching.
-Muschenheim fellows play a significant role in the definition of studio culture while pursuing their own creative endeavors.
-Proposals for the Muschenheim Fellowship focus upon the development of a specific project individually or with students, outside of teaching or center upon a particular set of pedagogical themes to be engaged in the studio context.
+The Design Fellowship, established in 1984 as the first of many Taubman College fellowships, offers design instructors early in their careers the opportunity to develop a body of work in the context of teaching.
+Design fellows play a significant role in the definition of studio culture while pursuing their own creative endeavors.
+Proposals for the Design Fellowship focus upon the development of a specific project individually or with students, outside of teaching or center upon a particular set of pedagogical themes to be engaged in the studio context.

-The Sanders Fellowship supports individuals with significant, compelling and timely research dealing with architectural issues.
+The Research Fellowship supports individuals with significant, compelling, and timely research on architectural issues.
 Research could dwell within architectural, urban, landscape, or cultural history or theory; architectural or environmental technology; or design studies.
-These agendas could emerge from recently-completed doctoral dissertations or other intense and rigorous research format.
+These agendas could emerge from recently-completed doctoral dissertations or other intense and rigorous research formats.
 The fellowship will support both research and the development of research-related curriculum.

 Diversity / Sojourner Truth Fellowship